-- 2. Verify natural gas input rate by clocking meter. - a.
+- a.
 Turn off all other gas appliances and pilots served by the meter. - b.
 Jumper R to W. - c.
 Run furnace for 3 minutes. - d.
 Measure time (in sec) for gas meter to complete one revolution and note reading.
 The 2 or 5 cubic feet dial provides a more accurate measurement of gas flow. - e.
-Refer to Table 21 for cubic ft. of gas per hr. - f.
-Multiply gas rate cu ft./hr by heating value (Btuh/cu ft.) to obtain input rate.
+Refer to Table 20 for cubic ft. of gas per hr. - f.
+Multiply gas rate cu ft./hr by heating value (Btuh/cu ft.) to obtain input rate. - g.
 If clocked rate does not match required input from Step 1, increase manifold pressure to increase input or decrease manifold pressure to decrease input.
-Repeat steps b through e of Step 1 until correct heat input is achieved.
+Repeat steps b through e until correct input is achieved.
 Re-install regulator seal cap on gas valve.

 - 3. Restore furnace to normal operating condition. - a.
 Turn gas valve ON/OFF switch to OFF. - Remove water column manometer or similar device from manifold pressure tap. - c.
 Tighten set screw on manifold tower pressure tap with 3/32-in. hex wrench, or if 1/8-in.
-NPT plug was removed, apply pipe dope sparingly to end of plug and reinstall in the gas valve. - d.
+NPT plug was removed, apply pipe dope sparingly to end of plug and re-install in the gas valve. - d.
 Turn gas valve ON/OFF switch to ON. - e.
-Check for gas leaks and verity furnace operation.
+Check for gas leaks and verify furnace operation.